GarhomLee/LeetCode/README.md

 378. Kth Smallest Element in a Sorted Matrix (search in range)
 702. Search in a Sorted Array of Unknown Size
-718. Maximum Length of Repeated Subarray (search in index or length) 1150.
-Check If a Number Is Majority Element in a Sorted Array 1213.
+718. Maximum Length of Repeated Subarray (search in index or length) 1060.
+Missing Element in Sorted Array (in index)
+1150.
+Check If a Number Is Majority Element in a Sorted Array 1157.
+Online Majority Element In Subarray
+1213.
 Intersection of Three Sorted Arrays
 1228.
 Missing Number In Arithmetic Progression (search in index) 1235.
 Maximum Profit in Job Scheduling (search in index)